Slavus54/algostructum.js/README.md

 Some of them are my ideas in code.
 Other have been imported from great repository of Oleksii Trekhleb - https://github.com/trekhleb/javascript-algorithms

-Current Version  - 1.0.0
+Current Version  - 1.0.1
-License - STU (Slovak University of Technology in Bratislava)
+License - NSTU (Novosibirsk State Technical University)

 Author: Slavus54 (Russia)
 https://github.com/Slavus54